 CSE 210 Data Structures and Algorithms I. (3) F, S, SS

-Object oriented design, static and dynamic data structures (strings, stacks, queues, binary trees), recursion, and searching and sorting.
+Object-oriented design, static and dynamic data structures (strings, stacks, queues, binary trees), recursion, and searching and sorting.
 Professional responsibility.
 Prerequisite: CSE 200.
 General Studies: N3.

 CSE 225 Assembly Language Programming and Microprocessors (Motorola).
 (4) F, S, SS

 Assembly language programming, including input/output programming and exception/interrupt handling.
 Register-level computer organization, I/O interfaces, assemblers, and linkers.
 Motorola-based assignments.
 Lecture, lab.
 Cross-listed as EEE 225.
-Credit is allowed only for CSE 225 or EEE 225.
+Credit is allowed for only CSE 225 or EEE 225.
 Prerequisites: CSE 100 (or 200); CSE/EEE 120.

 CSE 226 Assembly Language Programming and Microprocessors (Intel).
 (4) F, S

 CPU/Memory/peripheral device interfaces and programming.
 System buses, interrupts, serial and parallel I/O, DMA, coprocessors.
 Intel-based assignments.
 Lecture, lab.
 Cross-listed as EEE 226.
-Credit is allowed only for CSE 226 or EEE 226.
+Credit is allowed for only CSE 226 or EEE 226.
 Prerequisites: CSE 100 (or 200); CSE/EEE 120.